Flood Informational Material

-The City of Oviedo is a participant of the Community Rating System through the National Flood Insurance Program
+The City of Oviedo participates in the Community Rating System through the National Flood Insurance Program.

-The City strongly recommends ALL residents and business owners to incorporate some kind of alerting method.
-This can be done via a weather alert radio or by registering on line at Alert Seminole.
+The City strongly recommends ALL residents and business owners incorporate some type of alerting method.
+This can be done via a weather alert radio or by registering online at Alert Seminole.
 You can also check the levels of the Econ River, using their Gage Height website.

-If you require information on your property to assist in the purchase of Flood Insurance, such as community determined base flood elevations, information on the flood zone affecting your property, or whether official elevation certificates are available, please contact Amanda Kortus, CFM at 407-971-5682 or email Amanda Kortus, Stormwater Coordinator.
+If you require information on your property to assist in the purchase of Flood Insurance, such as community determined base flood elevations, information on the flood zone affecting your property, or whether official elevation certificates are available, please contact Amanda Kortus, CFM at 407-971-5682 or email Amanda Kortus.

 Please remember, the procurement of Flood Insurance must be in place prior to a flood event and well in advance of the disaster.
 Flood Insurance typically takes 30 days to be in effect prior to any claim.
-Please visit the City stormwater page on the web regarding updates to the NFIP Flood Insurance changes.
+Please see updates to the NFIP Flood Insurance changes.

 Thank you for keeping Oviedo a safe and beautiful place to live, work and play!